Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 Does the name Mogadishu ring a bell?

-Mogadishu is the capital city, if you want to call it a city, and it happens to be the site of one of the most embarrassing incidents, not because of the military, but because of the Clinton administration in modern American military history, Blackhawk Down.
+And it happens to be the site of one of the most embarrassing incidents, not because of the military, but because of the Clinton administration in modern American military history, Blackhawk Down.

 We originally went into Somalia because the New York Times published a picture of a starving kid with flies buzzing all around his belly.

-That picture on the front page of the New York Times convinced George Bush 41 we had to send in uh U.S. military personnel to deliver meals on wheels.
+That picture on the front page of the New York Times convinced George Bush 41 we had to send in U.S. military personnel to deliver meals on wheels.

 The media awaited them on the beach at Somalia when they arrived.

-They shot people trying to feed themselves, raw grain.
+They shot people trying to feed themselves raw grain.

-This led to a increase in hostilities.
+This led to an increase in hostilities.

 And the increase in hostilities resulted in the deaths of four or five U.S. Army Rangers, one of which was paraded nude through town.